millennialsoftware/space-weather-challenge/README.md

 2. **Configure Environment Variables**

-   Create a `.env` file with variable PATH that points to where you are storing the dataset.
+   Create a `.env` file with variable DATA_PATH that points to where you are storing the dataset.

 2.**Model Creation:**